American Jews: 1800s

 Jewish migration to the United States increased dramatically in the early 1880s, as a result of persecution and economic difficulties in parts of Eastern Europe.
 Most of these new immigrants were Yiddish-speaking Ashkenazi Jews, most of whom arrived from poor diaspora communities of the Russian Empire and the Pale of Settlement, located in modern-day Poland, Lithuania, Belarus, Ukraine, and Moldova.
 During the same period, great numbers of Ashkenazic Jews also arrived from Galicia, at that time the most impoverished region of the Austro-Hungarian Empire with a heavy Jewish urban population, driven out mainly by economic reasons.
 Many Jews also emigrated from Romania.
 Over 2,000,000 Jews landed between the late 19th century and 1924 when the Immigration Act of 1924 restricted immigration.
 Most settled in the New York metropolitan area, establishing the world's major concentrations of the Jewish population.
 In 1915, the circulation of the daily Yiddish newspapers was half a million in New York City alone, and 600,000 nationally.
 In addition, thousands more subscribed to the numerous weekly papers and the many magazines in Yiddish.
+(Note: Yiddish is a dialect of German written in the Hebrew alphabet and originally used by the East European Jewish population.)

+1900s

-At the beginning of the 20th century, these newly arrived Jews built support networks consisting of many small synagogues and Landsmanshaften (German and Yiddish for "Countryman Associations") for Jews from the same town or village.
+At the beginning of the 1900s, these newly arrived Jews built support networks consisting of many small synagogues and Landsmanshaften (German and Yiddish for "Countryman Associations") for Jews from the same town or village.
 American Jewish writers of the time urged assimilation and integration into the wider American culture, and Jews quickly became part of American life.
 Approximately 500,000 American Jews (or half of all Jewish males between 18 and 50) fought in World War II, and after the war younger families joined the new trend of suburbanization.
 There, Jews became increasingly assimilated and demonstrated rising intermarriage.
 The suburbs facilitated the formation of new centers, as Jewish school enrollment more than doubled between the end of World War II and the mid-1950s, while synagogue affiliation jumped from 20% in 1930 to 60% in 1960; the fastest growth came in Reform and, especially, Conservative congregations.
 More recent waves of Jewish emigration from Russia and other regions have largely joined the mainstream American Jewish community.

 Americans of Jewish descent have been successful in many fields and aspects over the years.
 The Jewish community in America has gone from being part of the lower class of society, with numerous employments barred to them, to being a group with a high concentrations in members of the academia and a per capita income higher than the average in the United States.